PamelaKelly/leto/README.md

-## Hermes
+## Leto

-A slackbot for use at home to manage interactions with smart devices, integration with trello to do lists and tracking, reminders and more.
+A Golang CLI tool for use at home to manage interactions with smart devices, integration with trello to do lists and tracking, reminders and more.

 ### Feature - Food Shopping Trello Integration